MissionMarsFourthHorizon/operation-remote-resupply/Module 5/Operation Remote Resupply, Part 5.md

 	These extension methods will come in handy when you add code to interact with the Android emulator in the next exercise.

-Xamarin Workbooks like this one are great for creating interactive documents to teach concepts and let users try out code implementing those concepts.
-Currently, however, the Android enulator still shows a blank page.
-Let's modify the workbook to use the emulator to show the current earth time and Mars time.
+Xamarin Workbooks like this one are great for teaching concepts and letting users try out code implementing those concepts.
+Currently, however, the Android emulator still shows a blank page.
+Let's modify the workbook to use the emulator to show the current time on earth and on Mars.

 <a name="Exercise3"></a>
 ## Exercise 3: Build a UI for the workbook and use the Xamarin UI Inspector ##

-As you build a workbook, you can write code that creates a user interface from Xamarin Forms controls and displays them in the agent that was started with the workbook — in this case, the app running in the Android emulator.
-Furthermore, you can use Xamarin Workbooks' integrated UI Inspector to examine the controls that you created and adjust control properties to fine-tune the UI.
+Xamarin Workbooks can include code that creates UIs from XAML controls and displays them in the agent accompanying the workbook — in this case, the app running in the Android emulator.
+Furthermore, Xamarin Workbooks features an integrated UI Inspector that is perfect for examining the controls you created and adjusting control properties to fine-tune the UI.

 In this exercise, you will enhance the workbook you built in Exercise 2 to show the current earth time and Mars time in the Android emulator, and learn how to use the Xamarin UI Inspector to inspect and modify control properties.